Are Classification Robustness and Explanation Robustness Really Strongly Correlated? An Analysis Through Input Loss Landscape: Introduction

-To better understand robustness, one important way is to explore the input loss landscape~\cite{li2023understanding}.
-Existing work has found out that \emph{a flat input loss landscape w.r.t classification loss indicates better classification robustness}~\cite{xie2020smooth,li2023understanding}, as shown in~\cref{fig:input_ce}.
-To visualize the input loss landscape, we add the random perturbation to the inputs with magnitude $\alpha$ (detailed visualization method can be found in~\cref{sec:eva}).
-The results in~\cref{fig:input_ce} show that models with higher classification robustness have a flatter input loss landscape w.r.t classification loss.
+To better understand robustness, one key approach is analyzing the input loss landscape~\citep{li2023understanding}.
+Prior work has shown that a flatter input loss landscape with respect to classification loss indicates stronger classification robustness~\citep{xie2020smooth,li2023understanding}.
+As visualized in~\cref{fig:input_ce}, adversarially trained models, which show increased classification robustness, exhibit a flatter input loss landscape compared to normally trained models.
+Since classification robustness is linked to a flatter loss landscape, a natural question arises: \textit{Does increasing explanation robustness lead to a flatter input loss landscape for explanation loss?}